What is EuroPython?

 We would like to encourage you to pick a ticket type that reasonably fits your personal situation.
 Some examples:

-- If a company is paying for your ticket and you need a proper VAT receipt with correct company address, please get a business tickets.
+- If a company, institution, government or university is paying for your ticket and you need a proper VAT receipt with correct company address, please get a business tickets.
 The personal tickets do not have any company name field, so those won't work as VAT receipts which permit VAT refunds by companies.

 - If you are using Python as a hobby or as freelancer working from home and don't need a VAT receipt, the personal ticket is for you.